 - Improving access to basic social services for the wider community

 - Environmental conservation and climate change mitigation

 - Projects targeting persons living with disabilities in the community

-Although not mandatory, we encourage applicants to come on board with local partners i.e partners within Kenya.
-Partners can be pooled from the corporate sector, private enterprises, business associations, government agencies or even individuals project promoters.
+This matching model encourages applicants to come on board with local partners i.e partners within Kenya.
+Partners can be pooled from the relevant community members, corporate sector, private enterprises, business associations, government agencies or even individual donors.

 To date, KCDF has partnered with over 35 registered community organizations to implement various projects from a cross section of thematic areas such as health, education and green energy under the grant.

 Take a look at our journey in promoting community giving and philanthropy here.